St Albans Girls' School: House system

-Each house has a head of house (staff) and either one or two house captains elected from the Lower 6th.
+Each house has two house captains elected from Year 12.
 The house system encourages a positive competitive nature in sports and competitions.
 There are a number of big events covered by the house system every year.
 The Christmas Fair includes stalls from each house competing for three awards: 'Best Stall', 'Best Display' and 'Best over all contribution to the Fair'.
 There is also an inter-house Easter event which has a different theme every year.
-In 2011 it was 'One, Two, Glee....Go!', an event where each house had to present a piece by a specific artist.
 There is also a themed 'House Challenge Day' every year, where each house has various tasks to fulfill to make up a final score.
 The winning house gets a large number of house points to add to their total.

-The previous house system had seven houses, all named after planets: Krypton (the home planet of superman), Mars, Mercury, Jupiter, Neptune, Saturn and Pluto.
+The previous house system had seven houses, all named after planets: Krypton, Mars, Mercury, Jupiter, Neptune, Saturn and Pluto.

 Uniform

 The uniform consists of a navy blue blazer with badge, a navy, knee-length skirt or navy trousers, a navy jumper with school trim and blue badge with embroidered STAGs in house colours.
 The Sixth form may wear more formal, work-style clothes, which include a smart skirt of reasonable length or smart full-length trousers and a blouse or top with sleeves.
 Boys should wear a formal shirt and trousers.
 On formal occasions when representing the school, all sixth formers must wear a black tailored jacket with white shirt (and tie for the boys), black trousers or skirt.